The Richest and Poorest US Presidents

 President Barack Obama goes down in history as the first African American to hold the Oval Office.
 His election in 2008 transcended centuries of inequality and the long-held presumption that the president would be white.

 He reported an income of $345,357 in his 1987 income taxes and capital assets of $46,208.
-When Reagan died in 2004, he had a net worth of $13 million.
+Reagan’s net worth at the time of his death in 2004 was $13 million, the equivalent of about $17.89 million today.
 His wife, First Lady Nancy Reagan, had a net worth of $25 million at the time of her death.

 George H. W. Bush Net Worth: $25 Million